CB presents the Full Story of an American professional tennis player with the nickname “Sloaney Ranger“.

 Although Sloane recorded a mix of wins and losses in her Subsequent early career endeavours, she peaked at winning three Grand Slam tournament doubles titles with her partner, Timea Babos as well as reaching her first singles Grand Slam semifinal at the US Open in 2010.

-Sloane Stephens Biography Facts – Road To Fame:
+Sloane Stephens Biography – The Road to Fame Story:

 Sloane’s first participation in events on the ITF Women’s Circuit dates far back to 2007.